efea-umich/cse-593/main-project/project.typ

 Before the session began, we obtained informed consent from the participant and explained the purpose of the study.
 We described the context in which the prototype would be used: an average user that needs to quickly respond to text messages while unable to use the smartwatch's voice-to-text feature.
 This user may sometimes need to craft longer or more customized text messages.

 We gave a brief overview of the prototype's core features but did not go into depth to demonstrate how to use them or the details in their implementation.
 This was to allow the user to discover how the features work on their own and expose issues without prior knowledge.
-The core features explained where:
+The core features explained were:

 1. Suggested replies shown when a message is received
 2. Confirmation options (Send, Edit, Cancel) after selecting a suggested response
 3. A dynamic keyboard that adapts key hitboxes based on the predicted next character

 Then, the participant was asked to complete the following tasks using the paper prototype.
 The scenario is shown in #ref(<fig:notification>).
+#quote(quotes: false, block: true)[
+  #set enum(numbering: n => [Task #n:])

-1. Task 1: Your phone is away and you need to respond ASAP.
-Tell Joyce that chicken is okay.
+  + Your phone is away and you need to respond ASAP.
+Tell Joyce that chicken is okay. \
-2. Task 2: Your phone is away and you need to respond ASAP.
+  + Your phone is away and you need to respond ASAP.
 You're okay having chicken for dinner but think you need more.
-Tell Joyce to "get two" chickens.
+Tell Joyce to "get two" chickens. \
-3. Task 3: Your phone is away and you need to respond ASAP.
+  + Your phone is away and you need to respond ASAP.
 Tell Joyce "Ill have salad."
+]

 In Task 1, we hope to identify any issues users encounter when discovering and utilizing the suggested responses to reply.
 In Task 2, we will use Wizard of Oz technique to demonstrate how the keyboard might correctly predict the user's next characters when they respond "get two."
 In Task 3, we will use Wizard of Oz technique to demonstrate how the keyboard might incorrectly predict the user's next characters when they respond "Ill have salad."
 These tasks attempt to cover all of the scenarios a user might encounter while using this design in the real world.